Suzuki Carry: Dongfeng DFAC Xiaobawang

+Karry T-Series (Youjin)

+Suzuki Landy (2007)

+The Suzuki Landy (铃木浪迪) sold in China from 2007 to 2012 was produced by Changhe-Suzuki (昌河铃木) and was based on the Japanese market fifth-generation Suzuki Every, featuring a restyled front end and an extended and restyled rear overhang.
+The Changhe Suzuki Landy Sunshine trim is powered by the K14B engine developing a maximum power output of 70KW and 115N·m mated to a 5-speed manual transmission.

 Suzuki Carry (2019)

 Newer version of international Carry has been produced in Indonesia by Suzuki Indomobil Motor since 2019.
 Replacing the Carry Futura series as well as the Mega Carry, it uses the 1.5 L (1,462 cc) K15B-C engine, producing 71 kW.
 It was launched at the 27th Indonesia International Motor Show on 25 April 2019 and is exported to nearly 100 countries.
 It was also launched in Thailand on 16 August 2019 and in the Philippines on 26 September 2019.

 The Carry received a facelift on 21 January 2021 and currently only available for Indonesian market.

+The Carry was launched in the Middle East in February 2024.

 Nameplate use with other vehicles

 Suzuki Mega Carry

-The pickup truck version of the Suzuki APV was sold as the Suzuki Carry in export markets, Suzuki Mega Carry in Indonesia, and Super Carry Pro in Vietnam.
+The pickup truck version of the Suzuki APV was sold as the Suzuki Carry in export markets, Suzuki Mega Carry in Indonesia and Pakistan, and also as Super Carry Pro in Vietnam.
 It was sold in export markets from 2005, in Indonesia from 2011, and was discontinued in February 2019.